Telemetry¶

 Reads data records for the sensor specified, starting with the first record whose timestamp is greater than

-is either None (meaning get all measurements since the beginning) or a datetime.In order to avoid loading the server too much, this should not return more than a reasonable number of records, such as half a year or 20000 records.
+enhydris_timeseries_end_date, and returns them in text format.enhydris_timeseries_end_dateis either None (meaning get all measurements since the beginning) or an aware datetime.In order to avoid loading the server too much, this should not return more than a reasonable number of records, such as half a year or 20000 records.
 In the initial uploading of a backlog of records, it will thus take a few successive data fetches to bring the Enhydris time series up to date, but this is usually not a problem.

 Enhydris can’t currently handle more than one records with timestamps within the same minute.
 However it’s OK for this method to return such records; the caller will ignore all except for the first one.